Bororo

 - Interpretation Needs

-- Interpretation services are often needed for Bororo individuals interacting with non-indigenous institutions, particularly in healthcare and legal settings.
+- Interpreters may be required for Bororo speakers, particularly in healthcare and legal settings.

 - Interpreter Notes

-- Interpreters should be culturally sensitive and aware of the nuances in Bororo language and communication styles.
+- Interpreters should be culturally sensitive and familiar with Bororo social norms and communication styles.

 - Documentation Traditions